-Gender Impact Assessment (GIA) Status Does this Council report recommendation a) Introduce a new policy, program and/or YES □ b) service; or b) Is it a review of a policy, program and/or A GIA has been completed. service; that directly and significantly impacts the public?
-NO 🗵 A GIA is not required.
+Gender Impact Assessment (GIA) Status

+Does Does this Council report recommendation

+a) YES □

+b) service; orb) Is it a review of a policy, program and/or service; A GIA has been completed.

+that that directly and significantly impacts the public?
+NO ⊠

+A GIA is not required.

 Link to Gender Impact Assessment GIA - Not Applicable